Why AYSO soccer different from club soccer or other programs?

 Two answers.
 One is that the referee is a volunteer who is doing the best job they can, so it’s really important that parents, coaches and players treat them with respect.
 Criticizing them during a game is highly discouraged.
 However, the second answer is that some referees try to officiate in games where they are not really qualified based on the level of play.
 You can share any concerns or experiences with the Regional Referee Administrator and they will be investigated.
 Please send an appropriate email to one of the regional board members listed on the Board page.

-The fall season is approaching.
+The season is approaching.
 When will I find out what team my child is on?

 Your coach will be contacting you within a few weeks of the start of the season to introduce him or herself.
 Although email is a preferred method of communication for most of our coaches, make sure to get their current phone number when they call.
-If you’ve not heard from your coach toward the end of August, PLEASE BE PATIENT.
-He or she may be on vacation.
-However, if you do not get a phone call or email by August 31, you may contact your Division Rep.
+PLEASE BE PATIENT.
+If we are a week out from games, you may contact your Division Coordinator.